HSCS: 1.10, 1.32,

 - All children will be easily identified by wearing high visibility vests.

-- At least two fully charged mobile phones, including the nursery phone, will be taken on all outings.
+- At least two fully charged mobile phones, including the nursery phone, will be taken on all outings if all children are attending.

-The full risk assessment and outing plan will be shared with parents by email / online in order for them to see before giving consent.
+The full risk assessment and outing plan.
 This plan will include details of:

-- The name of the designated person in charge – the outing leader
+- The name of the designated person in charge and a designated second person in charge – the outing leaders

 - The name of the place where the visit will take place